-For media inquiries about MAB’s programs or events, or subjects related to disabilities and the field of human services, including developmental disabilities, brain injury, vocational services, visual impairment, and blindness, please contact:
+For media inquiries about MABVI’s programs or events or subjects related to disabilities and the field of human services, including developmental disabilities, brain injury, vocational services, visual impairment, and blindness, please contact:

 Recent press coverage and news releases of the Massachusetts Association for the Blind and Visually Impaired.